Apples

 The Science

-- Fontana: whole fruit food matrix critical -- juicing destroys glycaemic benefit (Ref 76)
+- Whole fruit food matrix critical — juicing destroys glycaemic benefit by releasing free sugars and removing fibre.

 Key Nutrients